Predictive Modeling for High Impact Active Learning Classrooms: Methods

-Second, we evaluated the robustness of the model across class-level variables by distinguishing between the fields and class sizes for the courses in the extant data set during the LOO tests (Fig. \ref{fig:LOO_field_N}).
-When we remove predictions outside the range of reliability, the mean absolute errors on predictions are 0.15, 0.19, and 0.13 for physics, biology, and astronomy respectively.
-Similarly for class sizes, when unreliable predictions are removed, we find mean absolute errors of 0.16, 0.18, and 0.18 for class sizes less than 50 students, class sizes between 50 and 150, and class sizes over 150 respectively.
-We therefore do not find any significant systematic effects for model predictions as a function of these variables.
-Lastly, we collected data from 12 new classes (i.e., not in the extant dataset) and the model was used to make effect size predictions for these classes based on their COPUS profiles.
-These predictions were compared to the measured effect sizes (Fig. \ref{fig:new_data}).
-After removing unreliable predictions, the mean absolute error in this case was also 0.17.
+Lastly, we evaluated the robustness of the model across class-level variables by distinguishing between the fields and class sizes for the courses in the extant data set during the LOO tests (Fig. \ref{fig:LOO_field_N}).
+When we remove predictions outside the range of reliability, the mean absolute errors on predictions are 0.16, 0.19, and 0.13 for physics, biology, and astronomy respectively.
+Similarly for class sizes, when unreliable predictions are removed, we find mean absolute errors of 0.16, 0.19, and 0.18 for class sizes less than 50 students, class sizes between 50 and 150, and class sizes over 150, respectively.
+Note that the values used here for class size are the number of students who both completed concept inventories and consented to participate in the studies, therefore these values are systematic underestimates of the true total class sizes.
+We do not find any significant systematic effects for model predictions as a function of field or class size.

-\subsection{Final Model Training and Generation of Results}
+\subsubsection{Final Model Training and Generation of Results}

 After ensuring that the model can reliably predict effect sizes for data outside of its training set, the model was ultimately trained on data from all 69 classes (i.e., both extant data and new data collected for the current study).
-This model was used to create the predictions described in the main text (Figs. \ref{fig:heatmaps} and \ref{fig:WG_heatmaps}).
+This model was used to create the predictions described in the main text (Fig. \ref{fig:heatmaps}).
+Due to the 4-dimensional nature of the COPUS data and the associated limitations of plot representation, we chose to exclude the lecture variable from these plots.
+Instead, at each point on each heatmap, we calculate the lecture time as $Lec = 1 - WG - CG$, assuming that all class time not spent on group worksheets or clicker questions is spent on lecture.
+We excluded student questions from this equation because they are almost exclusively co-coded with lecture.
+This estimate functions as an upper bound on the amount lecture time in a given class as demonstrated in Fig. \ref{fig:lec_calc}, but notably leaves out the variation in time spent on classroom activities other than lecture, group worksheets, and group clicker questions.